 Hungary withdrew a pledge to halve a special tax on lenders next year and will increase the tax on bank transactions to 0.2 percent from 0.1 percent, Matolcsy said, adding that revenue from the two levies will total 454 billion forint next year.

 Other measures include a tax on utility companies’ infrastructure, a reduction in local business tax benefits mainly for wholesalers and energy companies, and higher taxes on employee benefits, Matolcsy said.

 Hungary’s Bank Association is “shocked” that the government reneged on its pledge to cut the bank tax in half, it said today in an e-mailed statement.
 The measures endanger banks’ lending capacity, the “predictable financing” of the economy, and a recovery from a recession, it said.

 Hungary, the EU’s most-indebted eastern member, is in talks for an international loan of about 15 billion euros ($19.7 billion).
 Negotiations were delayed multiple times because of Prime Minister Viktor Orban’s resistance to adhere to legal and economic conditions set by the IMF and the EU.

-“In terms of growth, needless to say, Orban’s government continues to cripple any prospects of medium-term growth rebound in Hungary,” Luis Costa, an emerging-market strategist at Citigroup Inc. (C) in London, said in an e-mail today.
+“In terms of growth, needless to say, Orban’s government continues to cripple any prospects of medium-term growth rebound in Hungary,” Luis Costa, an emerging-market strategist at Citigroup Inc. (C:US) in London, said in an e-mail today.
 “They just don’t get it.”